“Autumn is a second Spring when every leaf is a flower,” said philosopher Albert Camus.

 On the exhibition side, you might encounter delightful displays of the best of autumnal botany.

-My visit revealed, for example, piles of ornamental pumpkins and peppers, collections of nuts, berries and exotic fruits (like the paw paw), and a lineup of apple varieties that included such wonderful names as Prince Albrecht of Prussia or the Styrian Sheep’s Nose.
+My turn around the event revealed, for example, piles of ornamental pumpkins and peppers, collections of nuts, berries and exotic fruits (like the paw paw), and a lineup of apple varieties that included such wonderful names as Prince Albrecht of Prussia or the Styrian Sheep’s Nose.

 The Österreichischen Gartenbau-Gesellschaft (Austrian Horticultural Society) and Österreichischen Bundesgärten (Austrian Federal Gardens) organise the event.

 The presence of these two repositories of horticultural skill and knowledge ensures on-site experts for questions you might have; we spent several minutes receiving advice on wildflower seeds, for example.

 The organisers’ access to special botanical collections also promises bonus treats.
 One year, for example, this included a display of carnivorous plants.